OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-25.md

 ## Genesis 25:14

-Mishma, Dumah, and Massa,
+and Mishma, Dumah, and Massa,

 ## Genesis 25:15

-Hadad, Tema, Jetur, Naphish, and Kedemah.
+and Hadad, Tema, Jetur, Naphish, and Kedemah.

 ## Genesis 25:16